 Adaptation

 The black chokeberry grows well in full sunlight, but is moderately tolerant of shade.
 The best growth and fruit production occurs on low moist but well-drained sites, in full sun.
 It is not drought-tolerant.
 New shoots will grow up around established plants, filling in the space between plants like a hedgerow.
 Some of these shoots are the result of layering.

 Establishment

 Nursery grown seedlings establish readily if planted free of competing vegetation, in locations having 15 inches or more of annual precipitation.
 Bareroot seedlings should be planted in the spring, once the threat of frost is over.
 Containerized stock may be planted from spring to the middle of summer, if there is adequate moisture.
 The optimum spacing is 4 to 6 feet between plants.
 If plants are to be used for fruit production, 10-foot spacing gives more room and light to each plant.

+Management

 Control of invading weeds and grasses is important.
 Shallow cultivation works best.
 Cultivation can also be used to stop the spread of shoots and suckers, if that is a concern.
 Some references report frequent suckering.
 Very little if any suckering has been noticed on chokeberry in windbreaks in the Northern Plains.
 Thinning of older stems is recommended every few years.

 Pests and Potential Problems